 We may also provide information to third party service providers who process information on our behalf.
-This is to help run some of our internal business operations, including email distribution, IT services, and customer services.
+This is to help run some of our internal business operations, including email distribution, marketing, IT services, and customer services.
 As part of our agreements with them, these third parties are required to process such data securely and only in accordance with our instructions.

 We may sometimes be required to disclose information about you to law enforcement bodies, agencies or third parties, under a legal requirement or court order.
 We will act responsibly and take account, where possible, of your interests when responding to these requests.